 With the information that appears on Netdata Cloud and the local dashboard about active alarms, you can configure alarms to match your infrastructure's needs or your team's goals.

-If you're happy with the pre-configured alarms, skip ahead to enable notifications to instantly see alarms in email, Slack, PagerDuty, Twilio, and many other platforms.
+If you're happy with the pre-configured alarms, skip ahead to enable notifications to use Netdata Cloud's centralized alarm notifications and/or per-node notifications to endpoints like Slack, PagerDuty, Twilio, and more.